 For example, suppose the Health Indicator record is linked to a Measurement Location record that is linked to a Water Heater Equipment record.
 Suppose that the Measurement Location record is also linked to Reading records whose values indicate that the water in the water heater has been losing heat.
-The
+The historical values will be represented on the Trend tab.
+Based upon these values, you might want to create a Meridium General Recommendation record that recommends that an insulation blanket be purchased to insulate the water heater and prevent heat loss.

 The following instructions provide details about creating a Meridium General Recommendation record based upon the data in a single Health Indicator record and assume that you are viewing the Asset Health Manager page for its associated Equipment record.
-You can also create a Meridium General Recommendation record that is based upon data in multiple Health Indicator records.
+You can also Create a Meridium General Recommendation record that is based upon data in multiple Health Indicator records.